 FEMS is committed to fostering programmes that reflect our core values – of diversity, equity, inclusion, and belonging, therefore we support and promote diversity of gender identity or expression, race, ethnicity, discipline, career-stage and geography, among other domains across all areas of the Congress & Exhibition.

-Abstracts submitted are scored and evaluated based on:
+Abstracts submitted are scored and evaluated based on originality of data and the potential significance of the findings.

 Reviews are blind, meaning that reviewers do not see the names of submitters, or their affiliations.